defuse/defuse.github.io/content/posts/security-audit-process.md

 In this post, I'm going to shed light on the process I follow to find bugs in my audits of Zcash ecosystem software.
-Hopefully, this will be useful to you if you are looking to understand more about how audits work or even learning how to audit software yourself.
+Hopefully, this will be useful to you if you are looking to understand more about how audits work or are even learning how to audit software yourself.

 The process I'm describing here should not be taken as gospel.
 Different security auditors follow different processes, and I often deviate from this